JosephLai241/URS/README.md

 | `subreddit`          |
 | `trophies`           |

+Redditor interactions will be included in the `interactions` field.
 Here is a table of all Redditor interaction attributes that are also included, how they are sorted, and what type of Reddit objects are included in each.

 | Attribute Name | Sorted By/Time Filter                       | Reddit Objects           |
 |----------------|---------------------------------------------|--------------------------|